xueke477/scaffold/README.md

 - `pyproject.toml` is a PEP-518 compliant build system dependency file.

-- `setup.cfg` and `setup.py` contain the specifications of the build process.
-Either could be used to build the distribution package. `setup.py` is needed to install the package in 'editable mode' during development. **The contents of these two files need manual** **editing to suit the particular project being developed**.
+- `setup.cfg` contain the specifications of the build process. **Its contents need manual** **editing to suit the particular project being developed**.

-- For editable install, run `pip install -e .`.
-Note that the final dot in the command is necessary.
+- Run `pip install -e .` from the project root folder to install the package to the DEV virtual environment in 'editable mode'.
+This is essentially a hack that adds the folder `./src` to `sys.path` without explicitly manipulating `sys.path` in any package source code.
+Thus the package under development can be imported by its name from within any script in the `./adhoc`, `./main` and `./tests` folder, allowing convenient testing during development.
+More importantly, the package is imported by these scripts because it appears to them as a properly installed third-party package, not because it happens to lie in the same folder as the entry-point script.
+  This is an important distinction because we want the import situation in the DEV environment to be as close as possible to that of the actual users of the package.
+Putting all package source code in a separate `src` subfolder is why this code organization strategy is called the 'src layout'.

 - To build the final distribution package, first install the 'build front-end' by `pip install build`.
 Then run `python -m build`.